SONUSCORE THE ORCHESTRA – ANIMATED PERFECTION

 The star feature is the core engine which allows up to five instruments to be played at once, each with a separate combination of mix, effect and rhythm or envelope curve generators.
 Though five slots might not sound like enough, thanks to the minimal system resource requirements (around 200meg per instance), you can comfortably load five, six or more instances as you need.

-Each of the five instrument slots has an engine assign drop-down; staccato notes can choose from one of three arpeggiators, sustained notes have two curve envelopes available.
+Each of the five instrument slots has an engine assign drop-down; staccato notes can choose from one of three arpeggiators, and sustained notes have two curve envelopes available.

 The arpeggiator engine has access to many preset rhythms and time signature patterns, or of course, create your own.
 This works only for short notes, so longs can choose an envelope curve which automates the crescendo of the chord over time, resulting in dynamic swells.